cdrummey216/whoami/whoami.md

 Until about 3 years ago, I was in a mental and behavioral battle with myself.
 I had to find a way to live in a world that had made me want to die.

 I had to find a reason to live and I had to act in accord with what I wanted that life to be like.

-## Complexity

-#### What is the source of truth?

-The self is the source of truth because ‘truth’ is a concept used to define a property of something.

-We are and I am.
-We define truths together and alone, to one another and ourselves.

-There is beauty in truth.
-For the self, it makes the ripples and waves of memories placid, so that the mind can perceive the subtle and beautiful.

-I was lost amid my own mind for many years.
-I did not know who I was or how to be my self.
-How could I be ‘me’ if I did not know what ‘me’ is?
-I didn’t understand my self, so I relied on mimicry and reflection to define myself.
-In other words, I didn’t know how to be myself so I integrated or imitated the behaviors of others to my own purposes.

-I did not know my self so I did not know truth.
-If you don’t know truth in your own self, you will be unable to know the truth that exists in others.
-If you don’t know truth in your self, you will be identityless.

-I was identityless so I quantified and defined my identity so that I could create one that is wholly my own.
-The key to creating your own identity is in the variable answers that you use to understand your self and communicate your self to others.

-A boat can float and it can sink.
-Whether it is the gentle wearing of time upon the boards or the trials of rough seas, a boat on the water will sink eventually.
-The boat’s resilience to the slow arts of time and its determination in the midst of heavy seas is how it remains afloat.
-The worth of a boat is measured by its ability to float in spite of circumstance.

-_Be the unsinkable ship._

 # Part 1: What is 'someone'?